Lizard Island - A Luxury Lodge of Australia

 Each of the 40 luxury rooms, suites and villas are well appointed with a host of modern conveniences and a private veranda with views over the ocean or tropical gardens.
 Choose from Sunset Point Villas with great views from the private decks or Anchor Bay Suites, each with a pathway leading directly to the beach.
 The Pavilion is the ultimate accommodation, with a vast interior and a 270 degree spectacular view from its expansive deck with plunge pool.

 Lizard Island has 40 rooms.
-The Sunset Point Villas and Anchor Bay Suites all have a classic understated elegance and Bose sound systems, CDs and iPod connectivity.
+The Garden View and Ocean View Suites all have a classic understated elegance.
 The Villas have large decked areas with room for comfy chairs and a hammock and have access to a string of private beaches.
 The suites are open plan with alfresco daybeds and The Pavilion is a private luxury retreat.

-Set in a broad sweeping arc along Anchor Bay, with easy access to the main lodge, Anchor Bay Suites offer captivating sea views and each has a pathway leading directly to the beach.
+Set in a broad sweeping arc along Anchor Bay, with easy access to the main lodge, the Beachfront Suites offer captivating sea views and each has a pathway leading directly to the beach.
 Seamlessly blending indoors and out in an elegant and spacious open plan design, a large verandah with daybed is one of the many comforts.
-Anchor Bay Suites also feature a Bose sound system with a CD player and iPod connectivity.
+The Beachfront Suites also feature a Bose sound system with a CD player and iPod connectivity.

-Located in a tropical Garden with easy access to Anchor Bay and the beach, Anchor Bay Rooms have a private balcony with a hammock.
+Located in a tropical Garden with easy access to Anchor Bay and the beach, Garden View Suites have a private balcony with a hammock.
 Interiors are compact but comfortable and include a Bose sound system with a CD player and iPod

 connectivity.
 Anchor Bay Rooms with two separate sleeping areas are also available.